Services Pricing Work Studio Team Blog Contact Start a project

 It arrives before language.
 It changes the temperature of a page before the headline is read.
 It can make a bank feel stable, a cafe feel intimate, a wellness brand feel sterile, or a technology company feel either precise or cold.

 Most companies choose color as if they are choosing clothes.
 They ask what looks modern, what the founder likes, what competitors use, or what the designer placed in the first mockup.
 But a brand palette is not wardrobe.
 It is climate control.
+And like climate, it works whether or not you are paying attention to it.

-Part I: The First Atmosphere
+The First Atmosphere

 When a visitor lands on a website, they do not initially experience the content as argument.
 They experience it as atmosphere.

 Before the mind says, “This company offers local SEO,” the body says, “This feels premium,” or “This feels cheap,” or “This feels like every other agency,” or “This feels calm enough to keep reading.”
+That verdict lands in milliseconds, well before the visitor could tell you a single reason for it.

-Research by Labrecque and Milne, published as Exciting Red and Competent Blue, examined how color affects brand personality perceptions.
+Brand color psychology predicts associations and personality impressions, not fixed emotional outcomes.
+Research by Labrecque and Milne, published as Exciting Red and Competent Blue, examined how color shifts perceptions of brand personality — a red brand tends to read as more exciting, a blue brand as more competent.
 The business lesson is not that every serious company should use blue or every energetic company should use red.
 That would be too crude.
-The lesson is that color carries learned associations, and those associations become part of the brand’s perceived character.

 Hue -> association